-A. Approved Application and Application Addenda, Appendix 1
+A. Approved Application for Renewal, Appendix 1

 It is the intent of the parties that this Contract shall constitute the School's Charter.
-The application and any amendments approved by the Sponsor on October 15, 2013 are attached hereto in Appendix 1 and constitute a part of this contract.
+The application for renewal and any amendments approved by the Sponsor on March 19, 2013 are attached hereto in Appendix 1 and constitute a part of this contract.
 In the event of any conflict between the application and any other provision of this contract, the contract provision shall prevail.